 Focus areas: International trade and investment, Japan, China & Asia, competition law and policy, digital economy.

 Merit E. Janow is an internationally recognized expert in international trade and investment.
-She has extensive experience in academia, government and business, and has been deeply involved with the Asia-Pacific region for her entire life.
+She has extensive experience in academia, government and business, and has been involved with the Asia-Pacific region for her entire life.

 View all videos

 The Future of Globalization: Consequences of the Pandemic on Supply Chains

 U.S. and China Relations in the Era of COVID-19

 US Economic Fallout and Policy Responses to COVID-19

 Echoes of 1918: COVID-19 and the Spanish Influenza Pandemic